frida/frida-website/_posts/2016-02-01-frida-6-2-released.markdown

 attaching your hooks from timers or asynchronous APIs like *Memory.scan()*, they will all be batched into a single transaction and get a performance boost.

-Here's how we stack up to the closed-source CydiaSubstrate library:
+Here's how we stack up to CydiaSubstrate in terms of performance:

 {% gist bfd9b65865e9f17914f2 %}